-The Council will consist of a chair, plus not less than eight nor more than 12 other members, and a Secretariat provided by Middle East and Africa Branch (MAB), funded from within the resources of South Pacific, Africa and Middle East Division (PMD).
+The Council will consist of a chair, plus up to eight other members, and a Secretariat funded from the resources of the Middle East and Africa Division (MAD).

-The Secretary of the Department of Foreign Affairs and Trade, or a representative appointed by the Secretary, and the Managing Director of Austrade, or a representative appointed by the Managing Director, will be members of the Council.
+The Secretary of the Department of Foreign Affairs and Trade, or a representative appointed by the Secretary, and the Chief Executive Officer for Austrade, or a representative appointed by the Chief Executive Officer, will be ex officio members of the Council.

-The chair and the other members of the Council will be appointed by the Minister for Foreign Affairs with the agreement of the Minister for Trade on a part-time basis for terms of up to three years, but are eligible for re-appointment.
+The chair and the other board members of the Council will be appointed by the Minister for Foreign Affairs with the agreement of the Minister for Trade, Tourism and Investment on a part-time basis for terms of up to three years, and are eligible for re-appointment.
 Council members will be drawn from business, Government and the academic community.

 The chair and members may be reappointed, and the Minister for Foreign Affairs may terminate the appointment of the chair or a member at any time by notice in writing.